Italian Gastronomy

 Students are required to choose two courses from the following:

-• Italian Regional Food in a Cultural Perspective – 3 credits/45 hours
+• Not Just Italian Food: Culinary and Cultural Traditions – 3 credits/45 hours

-• Italian Cuisine: History and Practice – 3 credits/45 hours
+• From History to the Kitchen: Savors and Tradition – 3 credits/45 hours

 Course descriptions are available in the Academic Catalog.